geoopt/geoopt/README.rst

 -  ``geoopt.Stiefel`` – Stiefel manifold on matrices
    ``A in R^{n x p} : A^t A=I``, ``n >= p``
 -  ``geoopt.Sphere`` - Sphere manifold ``||x||=1``

+All manifolds implement methods necessary to manipulate tensors on manifolds and tangent vectors to be used in general purpose.
+See more in `documentation`_.

 Optimizers
 ~~~~~~~~~~